Our students are supported in a number of ways at Taranganba State School.

 Taranganba has the services of a Chaplain two days a week.
 Our Chaplain provides emotional, social and spiritual support for students and staff at our school.

 Chappy assists with a number of programs across the school supporting students.
-If your child requires ongoing support, please contact administration.
-Further information is provided in the Chaplain Brochure.

 This project is funded by the Australian Government Department of Education under the National School Chaplaincy and Student Welfare Program.
 The views expressed herein do not necessarily represent the views of the Queensland Department of Education.